JPMorgan BetaBuilders US Mid Cap Eq ETF BBMC

 Price

 This fund sits in the cheapest quintile of its Morningstar Category.
-Its affordable fee, paired with the fund’s People, Process, and Parent Pillars, indicates that this share class has the ability to deliver positive alpha compared with the lesser of its median category peer or the category benchmark, leading to its Morningstar Medalist Rating of Silver.
+Its low fee, considered jointly with the fund’s People, Process, and Parent Pillars, suggests that this share class has high potential to deliver positive alpha relative to the lesser of its median category peer or the category benchmark, leading to its Morningstar Medalist Rating of Silver.

 Published on